 PSYC 241 Educational Psychology.
 The purpose of this course is to show individuals how educational psychology can improve their all-important role as an educational decision maker.
 In this course students will explore various theoretical perspectives and research findings on how students develop throughout the elementary and secondary years, how they differ from one another in ways that affect their classroom performance, how they learn most effectively, what things motivate them, and how their learning and achievement can best be measured and evaluated.
-Prerequisite Main Campus: Checkpoint 1 - Pre-Admission to TEP; 30 or more credit hours; or department approval 3 semester credit hours.
+Prerequisite Main Campus: Checkpoint 1 - Pre-Admission to TEP; 30 or more credit hours; or department approval.
+3 semester credit hours.
 Typically offered: Fall and Spring Terms.
-Course Repeatable.
-Maximum number of units allowed 3.